Skip to main content

 Diversity and inclusion

 Just as each person´s first language idiolect is individual to them, so will each of their additional language idiolects be.
 We each have our own language learning journey.
 While they have many things in common, they are also distinctly shaped by our unique interests, goals, desires, and connections.
-I want students to be aware that we all have choices to make along our learning journeys, which is another reason to allow and encourage students to explore in their learning of the objectives.
+I want students to be aware that we all have choices to make along our learning journeys, which is another reason to allow the space for students to explore in the learning of the objectives.

 As I continue to integrate culture with communication, I will keep a focus on diversity and inclusion as I search for materials.